AegisZoom/EV-Excel-Dashboard/README.md

 - **Electric Utility*** *[TEXT]*: Supplier of Energy in location of registration
 - **2020 Census Tract*** *[INTEGER]*: Likely some ID that uniquely identifies Electric Utility values

-Of the features that remained in the final file:
+Of the features that remained in the final file and changes to their name:

 **DOL Vehicle ID** -> **DOL_ID**